MicrosoftDocs/terminal/TerminalDocs/tutorials/custom-prompt-setup.md

 [Oh My Posh](https://ohmyposh.dev) provides theme capabilities for a fully customized command prompt experience providing Git status color-coding and prompts.

+If you just want to customize the [color schemes](/customize-settings/color-schemes) or [appearance](/customize-settings/appearance) of your terminal, you can do so in the Windows Terminal settings (without the need to install Oh My Posh themes).

 In this tutorial, you learn how to:

 > [!div class="checklist"]